awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-about.md

 1. On the **Instance ID** details page, select the **Configuration compliance** tab to view its detailed configuration compliance report\.

 **Note**
-For information about fixing compliance issues, see [Remediating compliance issues](sysman-compliance-fixing.md)\.
+For information about fixing compliance issues, see [Remediating compliance issues using EventBridge](sysman-compliance-fixing.md)\.

 ### Viewing current compliance data \(AWS CLI\)<a name="compliance-view-data-cli"></a>